taikon/studious-broccoli/README.md

 # Medical Charting App (Upperbound)

 ### Introduction
-- There are 2 applications in this project, both run on a home server.
+- There are 2 directories in this project, `frontend` and `backend`.
+- The backend requires the `ollama` CLI tool to serve llama3 7B.

 ### Overview
 - `frontend/`: React frontend.